Skip to content

 How much you get depends on how fresh your Pumpkin is.
 Pumpkins that are picked up in October and used 3 months later will yield very little juice.

-The Pumpkin juice is collected from cooking as well as straining the pulp and can also be used to adjust the consistency of the Puree or portioned off into Ziploc bags or ice cube trays and frozen to use at a later time.
+Collect the pumpkin juice from cooking and straining the pulp.
+You can use it to adjust the consistency of the puree or portion it into Ziploc bags or ice cube trays and freeze it for later use.

 Pumpkin Juice